Managing campaigns

 const { data, error } = await mb.campaigns.send('CAMPAIGN_ID', { "scheduled_at": "2026-07-01T09:00:00Z" });

 console.log({ data, error });from, subject, and a body, and that the from-domain is verified.
-A draft is the only state you can send — once sending, scheduled, or sent, the send endpoint returns a validation_error.Cancel a scheduled campaign
+A draft is the only state you can send — once queued, scheduled, or sent, the send endpoint returns a validation_error.Cancel or stop a campaign

 Changed your mind before a scheduled send fires?
 Call `POST /campaigns/:id/cancel`.
 This cancels the pending delivery and returns the campaign to draft, so you can edit it and send or schedule it again.
-Only a scheduled campaign can be canceled.
+A reputation-paused campaign can also be returned to draft; already-sent recipients remain in its deduplication ledger.

 const { data, error } = await mb.campaigns.cancel('CAMPAIGN_ID');